- 1 Best Monofilament Fishing Line Reviews – Editor’s Choice

 4. KastKing DuraBlend Monofilament Leader Line

 The DuraBlend is known for its low memory.
-It has a high tensile strength, therefore, the line doesn’t stretch.
+It has high tensile strength, therefore, the line doesn’t stretch.

 - This fishing line won’t twist or bend.
 Its excellent tensile strength ensures that the line doesn’t stretch.
 This increases line sensitivity leading to better casting and smooth fishing experience.